 Vinidor multi-temperature wine cabinets from Liebherr

-Vinidor appliances feature two or three wine safes, which can be individually set between +5°C to +20°C with degree accuracy.
+Vinidor appliances feature two or three wine safes which can be individually set between +5°C to +20°C with degree accuracy.
 This means that Vinidor appliances offer the greatest versatility in terms of application.
 A Vinidor cabinet can, at one time, store red wine, white wine and champagne, each at optimum drinking temperature.
 If required, the wine cabinets in the Vinidor range can also be set to create the ideal climate conditions for long-term wine storage.
-Find out more about Liebherr’s Vinidor multi-temperature wine cabinets here.
+Find out more and view Liebherr’s Vinidor multi-temperature wine cabinets here.

 Vinothek multi-temperature wine cabinets from Liebherr

 Vinothek multi-temperature wine cabinets feature specialised technology that produces stratified temperature layers within the appliance.
-For example in the upper area, red wines can be stored at +18°C. The lower area is especially suited to storing sparkling wines or champagnes at a serving temperature of +5°C. Meanwhile, the middle section is ideal for storing white wine at drinking temperature.
-Find out more about Liebherr’s Vinothek multi-temperature wine cabinets here
+For example, in the upper area, red wines can be stored at +18°C. The lower area is especially suited to storing sparkling wines or champagnes at a serving temperature of +5°C. Meanwhile, the middle section is ideal for storing white wine at drinking temperature.
+Find out more about Liebherr’s Vinothek multi-temperature wine cabinets here.

-Liebherr wine cabinets also offer
+Liebherr wine cabinets key features